luscoma/pyRazor/README.md

 ----------------------------------
 The view object is an instance of RazorView and is available to all views at render time.
 This object holds any relevant view objects and serves as a way to extends the razor system in the future.
 Currently view has the model, data, and helper attributes (view.data and view.helpers are explained in further down).

-### @view.data
+### Razor ViewBag
 ----------------------------------
-In razor each view also has a ViewBag which is effectively a dictionary of key/values that are passed into the view at runtime.
-All views have this and it is never null.
-Since I've never liked the name ViewBag we provide access to this lookup class via the `view.data` variable.
-This objects is an instance of `ViewData` and can have any property set before the view is rendered.
-This property is a good way to pass one-off flags and values that are not necessarily part of the view model.
-When properties are accessed that don't exist the class is setup to return None.
+In mvc3 razor each view also has a ViewBag which is effectively a dictionary of key/values that are passed into the view at runtime.
+In a statically typed language this is a great way to provide one off properties out-of-band from the model.
+In python the model class is dynamic so we don't provide a view.data field (though there's nothing preventing a user from setting a data field and referencing it themselves).
+The user is encouraged to attach all properties to the model.

-    @if view.data.errors == None:
-        <p>Do things</p>

 ### @import and @from
 -----------------------------------